 - Specially-funded digitization projects made possible through grants or gifts- These may involve additional short-term staff and will likely be subject to specific deadlines and special project parameters.

 - Scan on Demand- Digitization based on user requests of materials that are rare or unique, fit the selection criteria, and receive regular use.
-This includes material requested by researchers using the Archives and by faculty for teaching purposes.
+This includes material requested by researchers using Special Collections and by faculty for teaching purposes.